Alfred Redl: Exposure

 In 1912, Redl became chief of staff of the VIII Corps under his old commander, Arthur Giesl von Gieslingen.
 When he left the counter-intelligence service, Redl was succeeded by Major Maximilian Ronge, a man trained by Redl himself.
 Ronge instigated the practice of checking suspicious mail.
-One suspect envelope – a poste restante letter to be returned unclaimed – was found to contain a large sum of money as well as references to known espionage cover addresses.
+One suspect envelope – a poste restante was discovered.
+It contained a significant amount of money and included references to several addresses known to be used for espionage activities.

 On 9 May 1913, a duplicate letter with money was posted to the same cover name, "Nikon Nizetas".
 Police detectives were assigned to monitor the post office and follow whoever claimed it.
-When the letter was finally claimed on 25 May, police pursued, but lost contact when the person who had picked up the letter left in a taxi.
+When the letter was finally claimed on 24 May, police pursued, but lost contact when the person who had picked up the letter left in a taxi.
 But while the detectives stood wondering what to do, the taxi that the suspect had taken returned.

-The police detectives took the taxi and asked to be driven to the address that the previous customer had been taken to.
-The taxi driver took them to the hotel Klomser and during the ride there, they found a pen-knife sheath in the taxi.
-Arriving at the hotel, they told the management to ask the guests if any of them had lost the sheath and then waited in the lobby.
+The detectives took the taxi and asked to be driven to the address that the previous customer had been taken to, which turned out to be the Hotel Klomser.
+During the ride there, they found a pen-knife sheath.
+Arriving at the hotel, the detectives told the management to ask the guests if any of them had lost the sheath and then waited in the lobby.
 When a guest arrived to claim it, the detectives recognized their former boss, Colonel Alfred Redl.

 Redl was subsequently confronted in his apartment by a party of military officers.
 In the course of a brief interrogation he admitted selling military intelligence to a foreign power.
-Field Marshal Franz Conrad von Hötzendorf, the Austro-Hungarian Army's Chief of Staff, ordered that Colonel Redl was to be left alone with a loaded revolver.
+Field Marshal Franz Conrad von Hötzendorf, the army's Chief of Staff, ordered that Redl was to be left alone with a loaded revolver.
 Redl shot himself in the early morning of 25 May 1913.